GSA-TTS/identity-handbook/_articles/pull-request-review.md

-  - However, in some repositories with default reviewer groups (such as [identity-dashboard](https://github.com/18f/identity-dashboard) or [identity-dev-docs](https://github.com/18f/identity-dev-docs) with clear owners) it is preferred to wait for a revewer from thsoe groups before merging.
+  - However, in some repositories with default reviewer groups (such as [identity-dashboard](https://github.com/18f/identity-dashboard) or [identity-dev-docs](https://github.com/18f/identity-dev-docs) with clear owners) it is preferred to wait for a reviewer from those groups before merging.

 [github-permissions]: {% link _articles/github.md %}#permissions